Most Effective Products

 What To Look For

-Poison Ivy is fairly easy to identify via its three leaflets that can be either smooth, scalloped, or irregularly toothed when it comes to its margins.
-Poison Ivy produces white, smooth berries that grow in clusters that birds enjoy eating without feeling any effects of its poison.
-The entire plant is poisonous due to the oil resin it emits called urushiol.
+Poison ivy is fairly easy to identify via its three leaflets that can be either smooth, scalloped, or irregularly toothed regarding its margins.
+Poison ivy produces white, smooth berries that grow in clusters that birds enjoy eating without feeling any effects of its poison.
+The entire plant is poisonous due to the oil resin it emits, called urushiol.
 This oil can be easily picked up on tools, clothes, and pet fur.

 Treatment

-When treating Poison Ivy, be sure that you are first properly geared up for the occasion.
-Wear long pants, long sleeves, gloves, and boots, covering as much skin as possible because you not only do not want poison ivy on your skin, you don't want to accidentally get chemicals on you either.
+When treating poison ivy, ensure you are adequately ready for the occasion.
+Wear long pants, long sleeves, gloves, and boots, covering as much skin as possible because you not only do not want poison ivy on your skin, you don't want to get chemicals on you accidentally.

 Step 1: Measure and Mix Eraser